 Metalor's approach to ASGM is not unilateral but we seek a collaborative approach with associations established in the field.
-In this context, we see a lot of opportunities to reach other ASGM operations exporting through bar
+In this context, we see a lot of opportunities to reach other ASGM operations exporting through a successful model, something that we would not consider doing by ourselves.